Colcrys (Colchicine) from Maple Leaf Medications.

 What is Colcrys?

-To start, read the medication guide or information leaflet thoroughly.
-Do not use this drug unless you have fully understood all drug information about this treatment.
-In case you need further medical advice or have queries.
-Ask your doctor or the pharmacist.
+To start, read the medication guide or information leaflet that comes with this product.
+Never use this oral drug if you have not fully understood the drug information and warnings written in the guide provided.
+If you need further medical advice or have queries regarding the use of this alkaloid, do not hesitate to ask your doctor or pharmacist.

 Common side effects: